wehostvoip/fsteams/README.md

 make samples
 ```

-Follow post installation tasks from this link.
+Follow post installation tasks from this link to enable FreeSwitch restart use the service example in the webpage instead of the one in the source code.

 https://freeswitch.org/confluence/display/FREESWITCH/Debian+Post-Install+Tasks